 66 percent of web users expect a website to look visually appealing.
 But, what does ‘visually appealing’ even mean?

-In this blog post, we outline the five design predictions for B2B technology companies in 2019 and 2020.
+In this blog post, we outline the five design predictions for B2B technology companies in 2020.

 1. Less is more